Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/README.md

 Phase3 of this project will be built on Phase1 and Phase2 to generate some very interesting results.

 The two pictures below are generated using a 18-days' continous data set took in July 2016.
 It demonstrates, on a day-to-day basis, the top 10 most used tags' relevence to the two candidates (Trump and Hillary) as well as how the "most used tags in a specific day" fares when one stretches the time window into three weeks.

 ![alt tag](https://github.com/Nimburg/Ultra_Phase1v5_Phase2v2/blob/master/tag_july_relevence.gif)

 ![alt tag](https://github.com/Nimburg/Ultra_Phase1v5_Phase2v2/blob/master/tag_july_HisCall.gif)
+Here, the number before each hash tag are the number of its usage during the day which is specified by the date displayed at top middle title.

 -----------------------------------------------------------------------------